sbtah/url-scanner/README.md

 #### Single scan important:
 - `scan-single` is returning data that VirusTotal actually has for this url.
 #### File scan important:
-- `scan-files` is currently rate limited on Analyzer class to sent 4 request per 60 seconds.
+- `scan-file` is currently rate limited on Analyzer class to sent 4 request per 60 seconds.
 Because I was using VirusTotal Free tier access.
 -